arabindo/GNUanimation/index.md

 reread #optional
 ```
 > Sometimes it is convenient to put the `reread` statement at the end line.
 It'll keep the plotting window open.
 For some system, it may not be required for ordinary plotting.
 However, if you're using `reread`, then keep in your mind that closing the plot window will not do the job, it'll pop up again.
 Rather you would like to execute `Ctrl+C` in the terminal to stop the execution and close the plotting window.
+*Alternativel, for static plots, one may use `--persists` argument in the command line, like `gnuplot cos.gnu --persists`

 Now let's have a train of sine wave